 Once the pressure has released, open the lid and blend the dal using a hand blender or using a whisk.
 Another option is to pass it through a sieve. (the idea is to achieve a smooth consistency of dal)

-Once done, add green chilies (if you like more heat, add them chopped or else break them two and add to the dal), coriander powder and tamarind pulp.
+Once done, add green chilies (if you like more heat, add them chopped or else break them two and add to the dal), coriander powder and tamarind paste.

 Add half a cup of water and cook the dal for another five to seven minutes.
 Once desired consistency has reached, switch off the heat and prepare the tempering.